Welcome to Certosa di Pavia

 On the marmoreal innocence of his mottled pink and the ancient green front, sculptors and architects drew profiles of angels and monarchs, statues of saints, patriarchs and prophets; however, despite the complexity of the overall structure, they were able to give the Certosa a good airing.

+Entering the Certosa you have the sense get in a corner of Heaven.
 Your eyes will be graced by stars painted in the ceiling, by stars that adorn the floor of the vestry and by stars that decorate presbytery tiles.

 The tiles on either side of the aisle are things of rare beauty which inlay the vestments made by Sacchi Brothers from Pavia in the 1600s.